amazon-connect/amazon-connect-streams/Documentation.md

 ```
 var name = agent.getName();
 ```
 Gets the agent's user friendly display name from the `AgentConfiguration` object for the agent.
+The agent's user friendly display name is their first name.

 ### `agent.getExtension()`
 ```